Iamhero337/Python/Pyclasses/HW.md

 6. Consider a tuple of length 2 and check whether it is homogeneous or not.
 7. WAP to check whether the given integer is a multiple of 9 or 6.

-#28-01-25
+# 28-01-25

 8. WAP to check whether the given character is a vowel or consonant.
 If the given character is a vowel, store it inside the list; else display the ASCII character value.
 9. WAP to find out the greatest of three numbers by using `elif`.
 10. WAP to check whether the given character is an alphabet.
-Print the same character 5 times if it is an alphabet.if it is a digit then divide it by 5 and print it, and if it is a ascii value then add 5 and print it in a normal char.
+Print the same character 5 times if it is an alphabet.
+If it is a digit then divide it by 5 and print it, and if it is an ASCII value then add 5 and print it in a normal char.
 11. WAP to check whether the given character is uppercase and print it by converting it into lowercase (without using functions).
 12. WAP to check whether the given character is an ASCII number and print its ASCII value.
 13. WAP to check whether the given character is uppercase, then print lowercase.
 If the given character is lowercase, print uppercase.
 If the given character is a special character, find its ASCII value, add 8, and convert it back into a normal ASCII character.